markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 * Fully self-configuring multi-hop routing

-* Asymmetric RSA encryption and signatures as basis for all communication
+* Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication

-* Perfect Forward Secrecy on links with ephemereal Elliptic Curve Diffie-Hellman keys (on Curve25519)
+* Forward Secrecy with ephemereal Elliptic Curve Diffie-Hellman keys on Curve25519

-* Reticulum uses the Fernet specification for encryption on links and to group destinations
+* Reticulum uses the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification for encryption

   * AES-128 in CBC mode with PKCS7 padding

   * HMAC using SHA256 for authentication

   * IVs are generated through os.urandom()

+  * Keys are ephemeral and derived from an ECDH key exchange on Curve25519

 * Unforgeable packet delivery confirmations